“Beauty is his footprint…” (with video)

 Modern tendency is to depreciate the value of the beautiful and over-stress the value of the useful.
 Generations of Indians have been products of an education that has been merely utilitarian and therefore, soul-less.
 This has cut them off from the ancient roots of their aesthetic cultural traditions.

-Over the course of time, the faculties of creative imagination, higher emotional delicacy and spiritual sensitivity got submerged.
-Reasons are many.
+Over the course of time, due to many reasons the faculties of creative imagination, higher emotional delicacy and spiritual sensitivity got submerged.
 But fortunately they have not yet been fully destroyed, assures Sri Aurobindo.
 There is, however, a great necessity to revive the temperament which values deeper beauty in all aspects of life.
 Our education must figure out ways to cultivate the faculties that made possible a high aesthetic culture in India.

 What is Beauty?